 Remembering Nate Dogg: Too Young To Have A Stroke?

 You might know him from the G-funk classic “Regulate” or from the lustful Ludacris single “Area Codes.”
 Or maybe from his role in Fabolous “Can’t Deny It” or from the infamous “hey yayayay, smoke weed every day” on Dr. Dre’s Chronic 2001.
-Singer Nate Dogg helped to make these tunes, and more, popular hits of their time.
+Singer Nate Dogg helped to make those tunes, and more, popular hits of their time.
 Nate Dogg’s death in 2011 was blamed on complications of multiple strokes.
-That information, coupled his young age of 41 (yes, only 41), seems shocking.
+That information, coupled with his young age of 41 (yes, only 41), seems shocking.
 But it’s not unheard of.

 Nearly three-quarters of all strokes occur in people over the age of 65.
 But that means over a quarter occur in people younger.